 Tips for choosing an Appendix carry IWB Holster.

-Two features on an AIWB holster which you might find you help better conceal larger handguns are a raised area which pressed against the belt from the inside, sometimes called a wing or a claw.
+Two features on an AIWB holster that you might find you help better conceal larger handguns are a raised area which pressed against the belt from the inside, sometimes called a wing or a claw.
 The second feature you might find useful is a foam bump to press the lower portion of the holster against your body which then pressed the grip against your stomach.
-However keep in mind while both of these features may add some concealability, they may also do so at a cost of comfort.
+Third, and possibly most important when selecting an AIWB holster, is the adjustable ride height of the holster.
+However keep in mind while these features may add some concealability, they may also do so at a cost of comfort.

 Tips for choosing an OWB holster.